Linkta-org/core/.github/docs/DEVELOPER_ONBOARDING.md

 > Note: in a Vite / React application, client-side environment variables must include the 'VITE_' prefix.

-The developer is responsible for visiting the [**Firebase Console**](https://console.firebase.google.com/) site and obtaining the values for the above Firebase Configuration variables.
-These values are critical for allowing the Linkta client app to communicate with Firebase Auth services.
+<strike>The developer is responsible for visiting the [**Firebase Console**](https://console.firebase.google.com/) site and obtaining the values for the above Firebase Configuration variables.</strike>

-From the **Linkta Core** project page, find **Project Settings** at the gear icon next to **Project Overview** at the top of the side navigation menu.

-Within **Project Settings**, on the **General** tab, scroll down to **My Apps** to find the **firebaseConfig** sample code block which contains all of the values for these environment variables.
+Firebase limits the number of service accounts allocated to the project.
+Therefore, all of the client-side Firebase environment variables must be shared.
+Get a valid set from any team member.

 ![A screenshot of the Firebase Console / General area](https://github.com/Linkta-org/core/blob/d42a53fb77d6606573ff37bc07d90c502c1037b4/.github/docs/assets/screenshot-firebase-config.png)